How a new type of broker aims to save black families

-The first time Margo Santana met a person she would describe as a cultural broker was the early 1990s when her family was confronting a crisis: three of her nephews were heading to foster care.
+The first time Margo Santana met a person she would describe as a cultural broker was the early 1990s.
+Her family was confronting a crisis: three of her nephews were heading to foster care.

-Santana got a call from a man named Derrell Roberts, then a family advocate at Fr.
-Keith B. Kenny Elementary School, she said, and although they had never met, he told her: “We need to sit down as a family before CPS comes, and let’s try to work out a plan for care.”
+Santana got a call from Derrell Roberts, then a family advocate at Father Keith B. Kenny Elementary School, she said, and although they had never met, he told her: “We need to sit down as a family before CPS comes, and let’s try to work out a plan for care.”

-Now Roberts is leading a nonprofit that he cofounded 17 years ago with his wife Tina Roberts, and the couple recently hired Santana to be a cultural broker.
-In the role, she and a few other individuals around Sacramento County will help to open lines of communication between African-American parents and child welfare workers investigating abuse or neglect.
+Now Roberts is leading a nonprofit that he co-founded 17 years ago with his wife Tina Roberts, and the couple recently hired Santana to be a cultural broker.
+In the role, she and others from around Sacramento County help to open lines of communication between African-American parents and child welfare workers investigating abuse or neglect.

-All too often, when social workers arrive at homes in neighborhoods such as Oak Park, Meadowview, Del Paso Heights or North Highlands, they come with a police officer, said Chet Hewitt, a former child welfare system administrator who now leads Sierra Health Foundation, and they are met with a wall of silence because black parents fear that anything they say will be twisted to bolster a case to remove their children.
+All too often, when social workers arrive at homes in neighborhoods such as Oak Park, Meadowview, Del Paso Heights or North Highlands, they come with a police officer, said Chet Hewitt, a former child welfare system administrator who now leads Sierra Health Foundation.
+He said they are met with a wall of silence because black parents fear that anything they say will be twisted to bolster a case to remove their children.

 Never miss a local story.